 A lot of Americans—about 70% of them—agree that they make conscious purchasing decisions based on businesses whose values align with theirs.
 Remember when Target was boycotted after announcing its transgender bathroom policy?
 Target’s now-ex-customers completely snuffed them after the statement.
-They took to social media to voice disgust, to share petitions, and even expressed a deep concern for the safety of their children.
+They took to social media to voice disgust, share petitions, and even express a deep concern for the safety of their children.
 Ultimately, brand trust was broken and loyalty was lost—all because of a difference in beliefs.

 To Target, it wasn’t about freaking out their customers, making a radical statement, or pushing boundaries; it was about inclusion.
-I’m sure Target executives knew it would be risky, but they held true to the brand’s identity and its belief in equality.
+Target executives knew it would be risky, but they held true to the brand’s identity and its belief in equality.
 And that was that.

 Maybe your business doesn’t really have an identity.
 If not, it’s about time you developed one.
 Stick to your guns.
 You are who you are for a reason, so show it off.